NiShApOkHaReL/HeartDiseasePrediction-6thSEMProject/README.md

 You will now be redirected to the home page in your web browser.
 Navigate to the "Predict" button.

 7. **Enter necessary details:**
-Fill in the required information such as age, sex, cholesterol level, systolic blood pressure, diastolic blood pressure, cholesterol, height, and weight.
+Fill in the required information such as age, sex, cholesterol level, systolic blood pressure, diastolic blood pressure, height, and weight.

 8. **Get the prediction:**
 After entering the necessary details, click the "Predict" button.